dwarakauttarkar/vs-gocyclo/README.md

-# vs-gocyclo
+# Go Cyclo

-This extension provides cyclomatic complexity for a go lang projects
+This extension provides cyclomatic complexity & maintainability index for a go lang projects

+### Developed By
+Dwaraka Uttarkar - dwaraka.uttarkar@gmail.com

 ### Limitations
 - Currently works only on Mac & Linux.